“If you keep looking’ back, you are gon’ trip going forward.”

 - Resolve incidents where you have hurt others: Recognize and admit to yourself what you did.
 Admit it to one other person.
 When you are ready to take responsibility for the impact of your actions upon others, acknowledge that you were wrong, and are willing to do something about it.
 Resolve to go forward and stop looking back on this incident.
 This will also give you a sense of satisfaction as well as inner peace.
 This will bring the ultimate closure you need to finally move on.

 - When you were the offended one, grieve, and let go: It does not matter who did it to you, or what happened to you.
 The only thing that matters is what you will do about it.
 When someone does something terrible to you, it happens only once - right at that moment.
 But if you dwell on it, in your mind, you do it to yourself repeatedly.
 Actively overcome the pain that was caused to you.
 For example, if something of yours has been taken away, replace it with an item just as good or better.
 It may seem hard, but you will feel better.
 If you were emotionally hurt, give yourself the support that you wanted from the other person.
 Ask a trusted friend to provide you with the emotional support you did not get.
 Find your own solution to the problem instead of dwelling within the problem.

-- Be in the present moment: Stop investing time to things which no longer exist, Practicing mindfulness meditation will help you guide your focus to the present moment and clear our all of the negative thoughts that are running through your mind.
+- Be in the present moment: Stop investing time in things which no longer exist, Practice mindfulness meditation will help you guide your focus on the present and clear out all of the negative thoughts that are running through your mind.
 Meditation helps calm your mind and channelise your positive energy into healthy thought.

 - Keep yourself busy: Distract your mind from the past by engaging in different and fun activities.
-Look at ways to be productivity, give yourself some challenges to complete and make use of your idle time in your personal growth instead of dwelling on the past mistakes.
+Look at ways to be productive, give yourself some challenges to complete and make use of your idle time in your personal growth instead of dwelling on the past mistakes.
 You can join a sports club, or drama school, music classes, and various other activities.
 You can spend more time with close friends and family and treasure the people in your life who really matter.

 - Seek external help if possible: When you ruminate on a particular mistake, it usually means the episode is connected to a broader mental health issue.
 There can be various underlying factors, including personality type, family history, and thoughts.

 Remember, when you let go of past hurts, failures, mistakes, etc. a vast field of possibilities will open up for you.
 You will be free to respond to present situations in new ways without falling back on programmed reactions.
-You will also be free from having draining emotional responses when looking back on past experiences.
-It is difficult to let go of the past, and it is essential to do so.
+You will also be free from stress and other emotional responses when looking back on past experiences.
+It is difficult to let go of the past, but it is essential to do so.
 Otherwise, "old tapes" will drain your energy and keep you from moving forward.

 If you need any help, we are here!